radixdlt/typescript-radix-engine-toolkit/README.md

 #### Example B

 The `RadixEngineToolkit` class exposes functions for compiling `TransactionIntent` objects.
-In fact, under the hood of the syntax seen in the above example (Example A), this exactly call to `compileTransactionIntent` is what takes place.
+In fact, under the hood of the syntax seen in the above example (Example A), this exact call to `compileSignedTransactionIntent` is what takes place.

 ```ts
 import { SignedTransactionIntent, RadixEngineToolkit } from '@radixdlt/radix-engine-toolkit';